-Indomethacin is one of the oldest and strongest NSAIDs available.
+Indomethacin is one of the oldest NSAIDs available.
 It can help bring a normal life back to those that have debilitating joint pain and headaches.
 However, it causes more side effects than other similar drugs.
-Read on to learn more about its uses, possible side effects, and the best natural alternatives for safe pain and inflammation relief.
+Read on to learn more about its uses, possible side effects, and drug interactions to look out for.

 What is Indomethacin?